Vocational education: Finland

 In Finland, vocational education belongs to secondary education.
 After the nine-year comprehensive school, almost all students choose to go to either a lukio (high school), which is an institution preparing students for tertiary education, or to a vocational school.
 Both forms of secondary education last three years, and give a formal qualification to enter university or ammattikorkeakoulu, i.e., Finnish polytechnics.
 In certain fields (e.g., the police school, air traffic control personnel training), the entrance requirements of vocational schools include completion of the lukio, thus causing the students to complete their secondary education twice.

 The education in vocational school is free, and students from low-income families are eligible for a state student grant.
 The curriculum is primarily vocational, and the academic part of the curriculum is adapted to the needs of a given course.
 The vocational schools are mostly maintained by municipalities.

 After completing secondary education, one can enter higher vocational schools (ammattikorkeakoulu, or AMK) or universities.

 It is also possible for a student to choose both lukio and vocational schooling.
 The education in such cases lasts usually from three to four years.

+France and the Netherlands

+The baccalauréat professionnel in France, and the middelbaar beroepsonderwijs (MBO) count work experience in the area they are specializing in.

 Germany

 Vocational education in Germany is based on the German model.
 A law (the Berufsausbildungsgesetz) was passed in 1969 which regulated and unified the vocational training system and codified the shared responsibility of the state, the unions, associations and Industrie- und Handelskammer (chambers of trade and industry).
 The system is very popular in modern Germany: in 2001, two-thirds of young people aged under 22 began an apprenticeship, and 78% of them completed it, meaning that approximately 51% of all young people under 22 have completed an apprenticeship.
 One in three companies offered apprenticeships in 2003; in 2004 the government signed a pledge with industrial unions that all companies except very small ones must take on apprentices.

+From 2010 to 2023, the number of young people starting dual vocational training, has fallen.
+In recent years, Germany has invested a great deal of money to keep young people in the school system as long as possible.
+Apprenticeships enhanced content within occupational training courses and considerable emphasis has been placed on personal skills.